 - You can use a similar method for cleaning your oven racks.
 Sprinkle some baking soda over your oven racks and then spray with vinegar.
 Wait for the solution to foam and then soak in hot water for a few hours; this will help to loosen any grease allowing it to be scrubbed much easily.

 Carpet stains are a nightmare, red wine and coffee are something we all dread spilling on our carpet; however, vinegar is a great solution for removing dirt, stains and odour from your carpet.
-What you will need is a glass or ceramic container such as a bowl or a glass; baking soda, washing powder, vinegar, warm water and something to scrub with.
+What you will need is a glass or ceramic containers such as a bowl or a glass; baking soda, washing powder, vinegar, warm water and something to scrub with.

 - Pour half a cup of warm water, then add 4 tablespoons of white vinegar, 1 tablespoon of baking soda and washing powder.